 Getting up after you have fallen is relatively easy than getting back up after you have gone bankrupt.
 It is the accumulation of all your bad credit habits and mismanagement over the time that has finally come alive to eat you up – and it did.
 The only way out is to file for bankruptcy, which is not an easy way out.
 However, it is not a difficult situation to stay at, only if you understand the process and have enough patience to let it all pass.
 It may seem overwhelming and daunting to re-establish your credit profile all over again, to attain a good credit rating and to regain your lost confidence.

-If you know how to see the wisdom behind all the happenings, you would see bankruptcy as a fresh start, a second chance to avoid repeating the same mistakes, and to prove yourself in front if the credit world.
+If you know how to see the wisdom behind all the happenings, you would see bankruptcy as a fresh start, a second chance to avoid repeating the same mistakes and to prove yourself in front of the credit world.
 Your second chance can be very rewarding if you plan and strategist what your next step would be.
 You do not want to go wrong now.
-Which is why, there are 3 steps that you need to take after filling a bankruptcy.
+Which is why there are 3 steps that you need to take after filing bankruptcy.

 Stop letting your mistakes haunt you

 This is the first and the most important step before you go any further.
 You cannot allow your mistakes, even blunders, to keep haunting you and mocking you back.
 It will only eat away your confidence and you will feel stuck in the place you have landed.
 It clouds the way ahead and does not let you see the opportunities that you seize.
 The right attitude here will as your armor.
 You need it.